Top 40+ Golang Interview Questions and Answers

 - Default Location: By default, it is set to $HOME/go (or %USERPROFILE%\go on Windows).
 You can override it by setting the GOPATH environment variable.

-- Role: Prior to Go modules (introduced in Go 1.11), GOPATH was central to Go development.
+- Role: Before Go modules (introduced in Go 1.11), GOPATH was central to Go development.
 All projects and dependencies had to be located within the GOPATH directory.

 Key Differences: